dawsons-creek/fx-spec/docs/quick-start.md

     ]
 ```

-FxSpec specifications are simple values marked with the `[<Tests>]` attribute.
+FX.Spec specifications are simple values marked with the `[<Tests>]` attribute.
 The test discovery system finds these automatically.

 ### The `describe` Function